What's Format Got to Do with It? The Role Information Formats Play in Evaluating Search Results

 Yet, there is not a good vocabulary for describing or discussing the impact elements of format can have on information evaluation.
 Instead users are left with a "know-it-when-they-see-it" understanding of format types.
 A recent research project has attempted to address this issue by developing the concept of "containers" and locating it within a descriptive taxonomy of other format elements, and examining how students (4th grade – graduate school) choose resources for assignments.
 Presenters will discuss findings from the research study, including the role of format in the evaluation of web search results and how they are incorporating the findings into their own concepts and practice.

-Join us to talk about how the concepts and findings can be used by staff in all types of libraries.
+View the recording to learn how the concepts and findings can be used by staff in all types of libraries.
 Whether it’s helping users better understand their information needs, find relevant content, or evaluate online information, understanding their behavior and the environment in which they’re searching will help you better meet their information needs.

 Presented by: Brittany Brannon, Research Support Specialist, OCLC Research; Tara Tobin Cataldo, Biological Sciences Librarian, University of Florida; Robin Kear, Liaison Librarian, English, University of Pittsburgh; and Ixchel Faniel, Senior Research Scientist OCLC Research

 - View Webinar Recording (You will be prompted to login to our free Course Catalog.)